usnistgov/FIPS201/_Appendix/glossary.md

 of biometric recognition.
 Fingerprint ridge structure and face topography are examples of biometric characteristics. [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37)

+Biometric Data
+: Biometric sample or aggregation of biometric samples at any stage of processing [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37)

 Biometric Data Record
-: Electronic data record containing biometric sample or aggregation of biometric samples at any stage of processing.
+: Electronic data record containing biometric data [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37).
 This information
-can be in terms of raw or compressed pixels or in terms of some characteristic (e.g., patterns). [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37)
+can be in terms of raw or compressed pixels or in terms of some characteristic (e.g., patterns).

 Biometric Verification
 : Process of confirming a biometric claim through biometric comparison.